-A key change is the law around unfair dismissal - of all the changes proposed, obligations around dismissal and compensation has come under significant scrutiny.
-Security at work should not be a luxury for a privileged few, but should be a right for all workers.
-Yet business should be aware the amendment also makes dismissals easier, especially during the early months of employment.
+The proposed changes around the law of unfair dismissal has come under significant scrutiny.
+Job security should not be a luxury for a privileged few, but should be a right for all employees.

-The changes to unfair dismissal will affect future generations of workers, as well as workers who are currently within the first two years of their employment.
-Amendments need to be fully understood by businesses and HR departments, as falling foul of dismissal protocol and compensation can lead to significant financial cost and reputational damage.
+The changes to unfair dismissal will affect future generations of employees, as well as employees who are currently within the first two years of their employment.
+Amendments need to be fully understood by employers and HR departments, as falling foul of dismissal protocol can lead to significant financial cost/compensation and reputational damage.